 Elon Musk, the CEO and CTO of SpaceX Corp., had iterated in a 2011 interview that he wanted to send people to Mars within the next 20 years.
 This dream of his came closer to fulfillment in 2013 when he privately funded a development project to build a fleet of rocket aircrafts, rocket engines, and capsules to facilitate space travel to and from Mars.
 Musk has even made clear his plans on colonizing Mars.

 Mars One: Proposition 2024

-Space organization Mars One, whose sole aim is to facilitate human landing on the red planet, has stated that it will successfully drop off human on Mars by 2024.
+Space organization Mars One, whose sole aim is to facilitate human landing on the Red Planet, has stated that it will successfully drop off humans on Mars by 2024.
 Led by Dutch entrepreneur Bas Lansdorp, this organization plans to select some volunteers, two men and two women, who are willing to permanently reside in Mars and will have no intention of coming back to Earth.

 UAE's Mars 2117

 The UAE has made a bold statement that it wants to send colonies to Mars in the next 100 years.
 The project, nicknamed "Mars 2117" has set goals to transport people to Mars.
 The residential quarters there would be built beforehand by robots.

 "The new project is a seed that we plant today, and we expect future generations to reap the benefits, driven by its passion to learn to unveil a new knowledge," said Sheikh Mohammed bin Rashid, Prime Minister of the UAE.